Max Arthur Macauliffe

-Michael MacAuliffe, also known as Max Arthur Macauliffe (11 September 1838 − 15 March 1913) and Max Singh Metcalfe, was a senior British administrator, prolific scholar and author.
+Max Arthur MacAuliffe (11 September 1838 − 15 March 1913), originally known as Michael McAuliffe, was a senior British administrator, prolific scholar and author.
 MacAuliffe is renowned for his partial translation of Sikh scripture Guru Granth Sahib and history into English.

 Early life and education

 MacAuliffe was born in Ireland at Newcastle West, County Limerick, on 10 September 1841.
 He was educated at Newcastle School, Limerick, and Springfield College.
 He attended Queen's College Galway between 1857 and 1863, being awarded junior scholarships in the Literary Division of the Arts Faculty for 1857–58, 1858–59, and 1859–60.
 He was awarded a B.A. degree with first class honours in Modern Languages in 1860.
 He obtained a senior scholarship in Ancient Classics for 1860-1, and a senior scholarship in Modern Languages and History for 1861-62.
 He also served as Secretary of the college's Literary and Debating Society for the 1860–61 session.